Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Optimisation of the gate

 Table~\ref{tab:params1} shows the final set of parameters that produced the optimised gate.
 The resulting time-dependent phase accumulations $\phi_{gg}$ and $\phi_{ge}$ are shown in Fig.~\ref{fig:phase}.

 We see that the phase accumulated by the $\varepsilon_{ge}$($\varepsilon_{eg}$) is exactly zero.
-This can be understood by calculating Eq.~\eqref{eqn:ep_ge} for our set of parameters: since $\Omega_0 = \Omega_B$, it is straightforward to show that $\varepsilon_{ge}(t) = 0$.
+This can be understood by calculating Eq.~\eqref{eqn:ep_ge} for our set of parameters: since $\delta=0$, it is straightforward to show that $\varepsilon_{ge}(t) = 0$.
 The population of the relevant levels during the gate operation are shown in Fig.~\ref{fig:states_highfid}.

 It might be worrisome that the parameters in Tab.~\ref{tab:params1} do not seem to strongly fulfil the condition $\Omega_R(t), \Omega_R, \delta \ll \Delta$ required for the validity of the adiabatic elimination.
 We have, however, confirmed that even when considering the full evolution under $\hat{H}$ in Eq.~\eqref{eqn:ham} the population in $\ket{i}$ is heavily suppressed, such that it may be neglected.
-In what follows, we will abandon the effective model given by $\hat{H}_R$ (which provided insight into the gate mechanism) in favour of the full treatment by $\hat{H}$.
+In what follows, we will abandon the effective model given by $\hat{H}_R$ (which provided insight into the gate mechanism) in favour of the full treatment by $\hat{H}$ as given by equation (\ref{eqn:ham}).
+This means that we include all four levels of each atom and treat the effective loss by the non-Hermitian term in equation (\ref{eqn:hamint}).